 future growth and development

-Internationally, LtN intends to deepen our impact in Nicaragua and Costa Rica through various initiatives developed to increase attendance and graduation rates.
+Internationally, LtN intends to deepen our impact in Nicaragua through various initiatives developed to increase attendance and graduation rates.
 We continue to reevaluate and improve the Life Skills Curriculum and nutrition programs.
 We hope to replicate the program model in more international communities at an appropriate rate when the opportunities and connections arise.